EnisAksu/EnisScanner/README.md

 The input CSV should contain columns with IPs, URLs, or file hashes.
 The SCOUT will automatically detect and process these items.

-## New Features in v2.0
+## Features in v1.0

 - Improved GUI with dark mode for better visibility
-- Drag and drop functionality for easier file selection
 - Automatic API key checking and prompting
 - Enhanced error handling and timeout management for API requests
-- Improved visibility of scan progress and results
+- Visibility of scan progress and results
+- API Keys tab to add your API Keys
+- OSINT Services tab to select which OSINT resources you want to use

 ## Limitations and Known Issues